Special needs education: post-primary

 - An ISL Advisor who can provide training and support for schools and staff to communicate using ISL

-The first phase will support children attending mainstream school.
+The first phase supports children attending mainstream school.
 You apply through your child’s school for the ISL Scheme.
 The school applies to the NCSE.

 Find out more about how to qualify for the ISL Scheme.